AVSystem/developer-zone/docs/LwM2M_Client/STMicroelectronics/Runtime_certificate.md

     To use the certificate and private key configuration with Coiote IoT DM you must specify a common name that is the same as the client endpoint name.

-You will see created `cert.pem` and `key.pem` files in the directory.
+You will see two files `cert.pem` and `key.pem` created in the directory.

 ## Configure the Client